winstonallo/woody-woodpacker/README.md

 `woody-woodpacker` is a packer for 64-bit ELF binaries that encrypts their `.text` section and injects a decryption stub to create self-decrypting binaries.

-## How it works:
-### When packing the binary (`./woody_woodpacker <binary_file>`):
-1. The ELF header, section headers, and program headers are parsed to find the executable code section containing the entry point
-2. Unused space is found within the binary to inject the decryption stub without corrupting existing data
-3. The `.text` section is obfuscated by encrypting it with a simple XOR Cipher
-4. The [decryption stub](src/stub/decrypt.asm) is injected along with some embedded data (decryption key, original entry point offset, size of `.text` section) into the binary
-5. The ELF entry point is modified to point to the injected decryption stub
-6. The packed binary is written to a new file called `woody`

-### When running the packed binary (`./woody`):
-1. Execution starts at the decryption stub instead of the original entrypoint
-2. `....WOODY....` is printed to stdout to signal that the binary has been packed
-3. For Position Independent Executables (PIE), the base address is resolved by parsing `/proc/self/maps`
-4. The encrypted code is made writable with `mprotect`
-5. The code is decrypted,
-6. Memory protection is restored to `PROT_READ | PROT_EXEC`
-7. Control is transferred back to the original entry point

-The packer handles both PIE and non-PIE binaries by:
-* Detecting the binary types from the ELF headers
-* Calculating runtime base addresses for PIE
-* Using absolute addresses for non-PIE

 ## Building
 You will need:
 * GCC/clang